“You leave the class just thinking, ‘What was that? Wow!”

 Halim: “The teaching style of Dr. Eggers is nothing like you’ll ever see in a high school, honestly.
 You come to his Voices of Dissent class like a normal person, right?
 You leave the class just thinking, ‘What was that?
 Wow!’ … Dr. Eggers asks critical questions that require critical thinking and for us to go beyond the obvious.
 I don’t think anyone went into that class and was the same.”

 Dr. Eggers: “We had a great class.
 We had a great bunch of students and … you all liked to talk to each other.
 And one of the great things about this class, and I think it’s great about Loomis generally, … is how well you listened to one another, even when you disagreed. … [Y]ou all modeled the civil discourse that I hope our society can embody. … And even if you didn’t change someone’s mind, it was still an OK place to land.”

 Halim: “It’s the asking of the question rather than the finding of the answer.
-I think that’s something that you pick up under Dr. Eggers’s leadership.”
+I think that’s something that you pick up under Dr. Eggers’ leadership.”

 Halim attended the Abaarso School of Science and Technology, a boarding school in Somaliland, before spending his senior year at Loomis Chaffee through the ASSIST Scholars program.
-Read more about Halim's LC experience in the summer 2020 issue of the Loomis Chaffee Magazine.
+Read more about Halim's LC experience in the Loomis Chaffee Magazine.

 English IV: Voices of Dissent